-A more detailed synopsis of his research can be found here.
+A more detailed synopsis of his research can be found here, and an overview of recently-taught courses can be found here.

 CV